lacymorrow/xspf-jukebox/README.md

 xspf-jukebox
 ============

+#### As of 2014 this project is no longer being maintained.
+It still works great and is in use in may places.
+If you would like to take over, please get in touch with me.

 The XSPF Jukebox is a fully skinnable Flash media player.
 Based on my revisions of Fabricio Zuardi's original creation.
 A full featured media player, the Jukebox supports both mp3 audio and flv video parsed through an external .XSPF or .XML playlist.
 Custom skins combined with auto-resume and many customizable options make the XSPF Jukebox a solid choice for a Flash-based media player.

 ##### Features